ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 you may need to manually remove that directory and run ``pip install --editable '.[develop]'`` again.

-Finally, also install the :ref:`esmvaltool:pre-commit` hooks by running:
+Finally, also install the :ref:`pre-commit` hooks by running:

 .. code-block:: bash